Contract Performance Management

 As lawyers, the purpose of our services to minimize your legal risks.
 This purpose is the cornerstone on which all legal services are developed and delivered.
 Our Contract Performance Management advisory and support services aid in identifying, evaluating, and managing contractual rights and obligations.
 By starting with contract management, clients ease contract negotiations and contract creation; prevent disputes, and allow for effective risk management.

-First Steps Towards Contract Management
+Implementing Contract Management

 First, define the contract responsibilities.
 Who is in charge of the contract creation, the contract approval, the storage/archiving/reporting, renewal, and destruction of contracts?